Mus musculus domesticus, Family Muridae, Order Rodentia

 - a group of several females can usually be kept without problems

-- keep 1 neutered male with 1 or 3 - 4 females uncastrated males can not be kept together (fight for the hierarchy)
+- keep 1 castrated male with 1 or 3 - 4 females uncastrated males must not be kept together (fight for the hierarchy)

 Position of the mouse cage